-Jaco, Costa Rica is a stunning beach town located in the north of Puntarenas region.
+Jaco, Costa Rica is a stunning beach town located in the north of the Puntarenas region.

-It is a popular vacation destination to many primarily because of the various aquatic sports and activities that can be done along its waters.
-This characteristic drives enthusiasts and professionals to this side of Costa Rica.
+It is a popular vacation destination, primarily because of the various aquatic sports and activities that can be done along its waters.

-Jaco is also a prime option for families on holiday.
-The town is filled with world-class beaches – some calm enough to swim at, others rough enough to catch a ride at.
+Jaco is also a prime option for family vacations.
+The town is filled with world-class beaches – some calm enough to swim and others rough enough to catch a ride.

 1. Go surfing at Playa Hermosa

 You will enjoy spending time at Playa Hermosa.
 This beach in Puntarenas is a Blue Flag award holder because of its clean and serene beachfront.

 However, this is not what Playa Hermosa is known for.
 Surfing is what’s on this side of Jaco, calling surfers from around the world to test its great waves.